basicpage/basicpage.github.io/README.md

   words.
 It will appear below your name.

 - `email`: Your email.
 It will appear next to an envelope in monospace font.
+  - `clickable-email`: A Boolean deciding whether your email should be a `mailto:` hyperlink, allowing users to open it in their email client by clicking on it.
+By default, it is `false` (no clickable links).

 - `location`: Information about your location (university, office, …).
   It will appear next to a pin icon.